I

 dandruff.
 Root is used in aphthae.

-The Himalayas up to, m and in plains of India.
+, m and in plains of India.

 The plant, boiled with oil, is applied